 Apparently, they’re a child’s snack during most of the year, except for the Christmas holidays when adults join in.
 I don’t know why the tradition varies based on the time of year, but if I lived in the Netherlands (and didn’t have to worry about the size of my pants), I would eat them as often as possible.

 You might gather that the Dutch love their pancakes.
 And I’m with them on that!
 Unlike the small poffertjes, pannekoeken are dinner-plate-sized specialties.
 Traditionally, they are eaten with a type of syrup called treacle, but you can find them served with any number of things at any time of the day.
 The gem in the photo above is from dinner at Amsterdam’s The Pancake Bakery—a delicious option made with bacon, cheese, and mushrooms.

 Bitterballen are a traditional beer snack in Amsterdam.
 The breaded balls filled with gravy are fried to a perfect golden brown and are available at pretty much any pub you come across.
 Bite-sized and served with mustard, bitterballen are great on their own or with one of the great craft beers from the Netherlands.

 They’re French fries.
 But perfectly fried and coated in one of the dozen or so sauce choices, they can be a little bit of heaven.
 Mayonnaise is the Dutch condiment of choice, but I’m partial to curry sauce myself.

 We were the guests of Eating Amsterdam and The Dylan.
 All opinions of the sweet and savory are our own.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, which helps offset our costs of web hosting – all at no additional cost to you.
+Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something, all at no additional cost to you.